uhm-descartes/ee645/morea/linear-models/assessment-lin-reg.md

    \\[ \sum_{i} \alpha(\q, \k_i) v_i. \\]

-   It is also common to normalize the attention (or pass it through a softmax layer---do not worry if you do not recognize this word yet), but let us not worry about that right away.
+   It is also common to normalize the attention (or pass it through a softmax layer), but let us not worry about normalization right away.

     * Can you show that the linear regression prediction falls into this template?
 Let me get you started: the test sample, $\z$ can